SeanPlusPlus/SuperSimpleChess/README.md

+# Super Simple Chess
+a soup to nuts chess engine based on jChess here is the jChess documentation:

 # jChess
 A jQuery based javascript library for parsing and displaying chess games.
 Currently takes FEN and PGN as inputs.